lumicks/pylake/docs/tutorial/fdfitting.rst

     multi_model_fit = pylake.FitObject(model1, model2, model3)

-Frequently, such a global fit has better statistical properties than fitting the data separately as more information is available to infer parameters shared by the various models.
+Frequently, such a global fit has better statistical properties than fitting the data separately as more information is available to infer parameters shared between the various models.

 Plotting the data